Thomas Stukley: Career

 Stucley's early mentors were Charles Brandon, 1st Duke of Suffolk, and then the Bishop of Exeter, in whose household he held a post.
 He was present at Boulogne during the siege of 1544–45, and again in 1550 on the surrender of the city to the English.
 From 1547 to 1550, he was a standard-bearer at Boulogne, and then entered the service of Edward Seymour, 1st Duke of Somerset.
 After his master's arrest in 1551 a warrant was issued against him, but he succeeded in escaping to France, where he served in the French army.

-His military talents brought him to the attention of Henri III de Montmorency, and he was sent to England with a letter of recommendation from Henry II of France to his supposed half-brother Edward VI of England.
+His military talents brought him to the attention of Henri III de Montmorency, and he was sent to England with a letter of recommendation from Henry II of France to his supposed half-brother King Edward VI.
 On his arrival he proceeded on 16 September 1552 to reveal the French plans for the capture of Calais and for a descent upon England, the furtherance of which had, according to his account, been the object of his mission to England.
 John Dudley, 1st Duke of Northumberland evaded the payment of any reward to Stucley, and sought to gain the friendship of the French king by pretending to disbelieve Stucley's statements.

 Stucley, who may well have been the originator of the plans adopted by the French, was imprisoned in the Tower of London for some months.
 Having run through his brother's inheritance, he was prosecuted for debt on his release in August 1553 and was compelled to become a soldier of fortune once more.
 This was not his only financial difficulty: once, claiming a legacy, he broke into the late testator's house and searched the coffers, in defiance of a court injunction.
 In another episode, he was imprisoned in the Tower at the suit of an Irishman he had robbed.